asfadmin/hyp3-in-a-box/docs/_static/setup.rst

         - `Register for Earthdata`_

+    **WARNING:** Make sure that all the required EULA's are excepted on your Earthdata account or else hyp3 will not be able to successfully download data.

-    The username and password for this account will be used later when createing the CloudFormation stack.
+    The username and password for this account will be used later when creating the CloudFormation stack.

 Launching the CloudFormation stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   Once you have a key pair, and have verified an email with SES, your ready to create the cloudformation stack.
-This automatically generates and configures all of the aws resources HyP3 needs.
+   Once you have a key pair, and have verified an email with SES, your ready to create the CloudFormation stack.
+This automatically generates and configures all of the AWS resources HyP3 needs.

    The template is bound to a specific region referenced in the name.
-   The naming convension for the template is as follows:
+   The naming convention for the template is as follows:

       ``hyp3-in-a-box_<aws region here>.json``